OUT MAINE BOARD

 cassie@outmaine.org

 Cassie is the School Engagement Coordinator and comes to OUT Maine from the Education profession where they taught elementary music for seven years.
 They have a Masters in Music Education from Florida State University and have been an advocate for teacher and student wellness through serving as a union representative, community school advisory board member, school leadership teams, and district curriculum development teams.
-Cassie continues to serve the education community as the Maine Music Educators Association executive board Secretary.
-Cassie lives in Southern Maine with her fiance and beagle mix, Maggie.
+Cassie continues to serve the education community as the Maine Music Educators Association executive board Treasurer.
+Cassie lives in Western Maine with their fiance and their beagle mix, Maggie.

 Maggie Hirshland